VisLab/EEG-HDF5-Tools/matlab/README.md

-The EEG-HEDF5-Tools matlab package provides functions for converting EEG data into HDF5 format and vice versa. *readHdf5Structure* is a function that reads a HDF5 file and loads it in a structure. *writeHdf5Structure* is a function that stores a MATLAB structure in a hdf5 file.
+The EEG-HEDF5-Tools matlab package provides functions for converting EEG data structures into HDF5 format and vice versa. *readhdf5* is a function that reads a HDF5 file and loads it in a structure. *writehdf5* is a function that stores a structure in a hdf5 file.

 ## Dependencies
 * [HDF5](http://www.hdfgroup.org/HDF5/)